Back to blog

 What exactly are sirtuins?

 Sirtuins are a family of seven proteins (SIRT1-7) that function as NAD+-dependent enzymes.
 They regulate cellular processes like DNA repair, metabolic control, inflammatory response, and gene expression.
-Their activity decreases with age in parallel with the decline in NAD+ levels.
+In some tissues and aging contexts, their activity or expression may decline alongside NAD+ biology; it is not a uniform whole-blood marker.

 Why are they called "longevity proteins"?

 The name comes from experiments showing that sirtuin overexpression extends lifespan in yeast, C. elegans, and mice.
-The connection to caloric restriction - the most reproducible longevity intervention - also runs partly through sirtuin activation.
+The connection to caloric restriction - the most reproducible longevity intervention - also involves sirtuin-related pathways.
 In humans, direct lifespan extension evidence is still indirect, but their role in cellular maintenance is well documented.

 How can sirtuins be activated?

-The approaches with the best evidence base are: intermittent fasting (raises the NAD+/NADH ratio, activating SIRT1), regular aerobic exercise (activates SIRT1 and SIRT3 in muscle), and increasing NAD+ levels through precursors like NMN or NR.
-Compounds like resveratrol and EGCG also activate SIRT1 in experimental models, though human evidence is more modest.
+The approaches with the best evidence base are: intermittent fasting or well-indicated caloric restriction, regular aerobic exercise, strength training, and NAD+ support through precursors such as NMN or NR when clinically appropriate.
+These interventions are linked to pathways where SIRT1, SIRT3 and other sirtuins participate, but direct human tissue activation is rarely measured.
+Compounds like resveratrol and EGCG have plausible mechanisms in experimental models, though human evidence is more modest.

 What's the difference between sirtuins and conventional histone deacetylases?